-9-2.
+9-3.
 Deficient Attendance:

-(a) Late Arrivals and Early Departures: As the expression goes, better late than never.
+- (a) Late Arrivals and Early Departures: As the expression goes, better late than never.
 But bear in mind that tardiness is disruptive.
 For purposes of determining the appropriateness of penalties discussed below, a late arrival or early departure will count as half of a whole absence.
-In my discretion, however, a very late arrival or a very early departure may be counted as a whole absence.
+In my discretion, however, a very late arrival or a very early departure may be counted as a whole absence. - (b) Comings and Goings; Intraclass Absences: I understand that you may have an urgent need to leave class for a short time.
+Bear in mind that leaving and reentering class is disruptive, so please do so only when necessary. - (c) Effect on Grade for Deficient Attendance: Deficient attendance may have a negative effect on the class-participation component of your grade, and thus on your overall course grade.
+The negative effect may occur either as a drop in your final grade or a decision not to grant a bump up in your grade.
+The class-participation grading component is discretionary and subjective, and attendance is only one among many factors in determining class-participation grading.
+In keeping with that, there is no set numerical formula by which absences and partial absences (i.e., late arrivals, early departures, intraclass absences) will be deemed seriously deficient and thus deserving of negative treatment in the class-participation grading component.
+Factors that will be considered include the number of absences and partial absences, the student's attendance record in comparison with the attendance records of others, courteousness and professionalism in dealing with attendance issues, and extenuating circumstances.
+As a guideline, however, you can expect that six or more absences will constitute deficient attendance such that attendance, by itself, would warrant dropping a student's final grade by one step.

-(b) Comings and Goings; Intraclass Absences: I understand that you may have an urgent need to leave class for a short time.
-Bear in mind that leaving and reentering class is disruptive, so please do so only when necessary.
+7 of 14 Spring 2017

-&lt;sup>1See http://law.und.edu/students/policy-manual/general-rules.cfm.
+1 See http://law.und.edu/students/policy-manual/general-rules.cfm.